nirzezak/trash_picking/README.md

 * BiRRT algorithm implementation - `multiarm_planner/rrt/rrt_connect.py`
 * Assuming an initialized `MultiarmEnvironment` (`multiarm_planner/multiarm_environment.py`) - usage of multi-arm BiRRT is through the `birrt` method in `MultiarmEnvironment`
 * `mutliarm_planner/ur5_group.py` includes methods for multi-arm operations, such as multi-arm forward kinematics, multi-arm collision checks and more

+#### Environment and Main Event Loop
+* The `Environment` class is responsible for loading the simulation environment, that is, all used models including: ur5 arms, trash bins, conveyor and trash generator
+* As both the actual simulation and sandbox simulations are identical in their design, both `RealEnvironment` and `BackgroundEnvironment` classes inherit the parent `Environment` class and expand upon it
+* `RealEnvironment` is the actual simulation and contains the main event loop including:
+  * Running the trash summoner
+  * Running the conveyor
+  * Running the TaskManager state machine
+  * Running each of the UR5 arms' state machine
+  * Advancing the actual pybullet simulation
+  * Keeping track of score
+  * Removing redundant trash models from screen
+* `BackgroundEnvironment` is the sandbox simulation used for various computations that require actions in the simulated world, such as moving a UR5 arm to the IK solution and verifying the solution is good enough, or running the motion planning algorithm to compute paths while checking for collisions.
+It also contains code for multiple sandbox simulations running in parallel using multiprocessing
+* Background environments can be seen using the `Show background environments` option
+* Simultaneously viewing both the real environment and the background environments is not supported
+* `environment.py`, `real_environment.py` and `background_environment.py` all contain the respective code

+#### Task Manager

 ## Acknowledgments